microsoft/aed-go-learn-content/write-test-program/includes/3-project-core.md

 ## Implement the deposit method

-We need to start with a method to start adding money to our account, but before we do that, let's create the `TestDeposit` function in the `bank_test.go` file, like this:
+We need to start with a method to allow adding money to our account, but before we do that, let's create the `TestDeposit` function in the `bank_test.go` file, like this:

 ```go
 func TestDeposit(t *testing.T) {